simokamaawork/stylushpayroll/README.md

-# stylushpayroll
+# stylush
-payroll system for a private limited company
+Payroll system for stylush